 I touched on this earlier as well, but I’d be remiss not to bring it up.
 When you’re getting a quote or speaking to a broker or bank, you’ll be asked if you’d like to get Serious Illness Cover as well.

 Serious Illness Cover is a tax-free once-off lump sum payment if you get sick with any of the illnesses covered by your policy.
 Usually, this payment goes to you, and you can use it to pay for medical expenses or your rent or even to buy that aforementioned yacht if things aren’t looking so great.

-However, if you get Mortgage Protection + Serious Illness Cover and you fall ill, the pay-out GOES TO THE BANK to clear off a chunk of your mortgage.
+However, if you get Mortgage Protection + Salary Protection and you fall ill, the pay-out GOES TO THE BANK to clear off a chunk of your mortgage.
 Which isn’t exactly helpful while you’re facing the here and now of being out sick with a dried-up income.

 Mortgage protection clears your mortgage on death.

 Payment protection insurance (PPI) will cover your mortgage repayments for twelve months if you can’t work due to illness, accident or unemployment.